yodatk/DSP_Ass1/README.md

 n - number of images to parse per worker terminate- optional parameter to stop the manager from getting more tasks from local applications (or run the provided jar we supplied for the local application)

+## If you want to create other jars from the program :

+### Manager:

+From the root directory of the project, write
+`cd dsp211Ass1Manager`
+Afterwards, write the command
+`mvn clean package`
+The jar of the manager will be in the target folder.

+### Worker:

+From the root directory of the project, write
+`cd dsp211Ass1Worker`
+Afterwards, write the command
+`mvn clean package`
+The jar of the manager will be in the target folder.